-With this year’s, , , Apple’s now includes eight devices ranging in size and price, from the compact to larger .
-(The and are also rumored to join Apple’s growing smartphone collection soon.)
+With this year’s iPhone 13, 13 Mini, 13 Pro and 13 Pro Max, Apple’s iPhone lineup now includes eight devices ranging in size and price, from the compact iPhone SE to larger iPhone 13 Pro Max.
+(The iPhone SE 3 and iPhone 14 are also rumored to join Apple’s growing smartphone collection soon.)
 Although there are hardware differences between iPhones, each model generally runs on the same software.
-So , you can customize your settings to make your iPhone work its best for you.
+So no matter which version you have, you can customize your settings to make your iPhone work its best for you.

-All of the iPhones you can buy from Apple right now run, which is packed with improvements to FaceTime, Safari, and .
+All of the iPhones you can buy from Apple right now run iOS 15, which is packed with improvements to FaceTime, Safari, and many other new features.
 Aside from the new settings options in iOS 15, there are plenty of features that have been around for a while that you may have missed.
 Below, we’ll take you through the steps to change a handful of settings that will make your iPhone even better.